 Choose right toothbrush

-What kind of toothbrush you are selecting is your choice.
-But keep in mind that not all toothbrushes are created equal.
-The ideal toothbrush has rounded bristles, which are less harsh on your teeth.
-Generally, toothbrushes come in nylon bristles that have been cut equally.
-You will see that these bristles have sharp edges ready to scrape away enamel and dentin from your teeth.
+It is entirely up to you to choose the type of toothbrush you want.
+Keep in mind, however, that not all toothbrushes are made equal.
+The best toothbrush contains rounded bristles that are gentler on your teeth.
+Brushes are typically made with nylon bristles that have been trimmed evenly.
+These bristles hold sharp edges ready to scrape away enamel and dentin from your teeth.

-That said, it is essential to choose a toothbrush with soft bristles.
-It is also crucial to change your toothbrush after 2 to 3 months.
-Some dentists say that an electric toothbrush is more effective at reducing plaque and gingivitis than a standard brush.
-But it all depends on your dental hygiene habits and what you’re comfortable using.
+It is important to select a toothbrush with soft bristles.
+It is also essential to replace your toothbrush every 2 to 3 months.
+According to some dentists, an electric toothbrush is more successful than a regular brush at reducing plaque and gingivitis.
+However, it entirely depends on your oral hygiene practices and what you are comfortable with.

 Use the correct brushing technique.

 When you brush your teeth, place a soft-bristled brush at a 45-degree angle along with your gums and use back and forth, short strokes to clean all surfaces of your teeth.
-To make sure that you clean your teeth and mouth through brushing, practice the correct strokes.
+To ensure you clean your teeth and mouth through brushing, practice the correct strokes.

 Buy not to brush too hard.
 Clean those areas in between your teeth using vertical strokes.
 Use gentle pressure to save from hurting or scratching your gums.
 Brush all sides, the chewing surfaces, and your tongue to remove bacteria.